psychemedia/winter-tales/src/gawain_notes.md

 [*Sir Cleges and the Winter Cherries.* There was once a knight...]
 And there the minstrel's tale ended...

-And with that, the bugles blared again, and more food was brought in, so fast that the tables barely had time to be cleared from one course to the next.
+And with that, the bugles blared again, and more wine was brought in, so fast that the tables barely had time to be cleared from one course to the next.

 But while everyone there was fed as well as any man or woman could be fed, and then some more, still King Arthur waited, for a tale of great honour, or derring do, from his own Court, or for a challenge to be made against one of his men.